yiwenx1/Purchase-Analytics-YiwenXu/README.md

 In based directory, simply `./run.sh`.
 (If seeing permission errors, please try `chmod 777 run.sh` first)

+Unit tests are also provided.
+It can be run under `src` with `python purchase_analytics_test.py` or with Python `unittest` commandline interface.

 # Solution Walkthrough
 This solution uses the idea of Map Reduce.
 It's a framework suitable for scalable big data engineering projects.